wragge/trove-data-guide/_sources/other-digitised-resources/posters-and-ephemera/overview.md

 This link goes to two finding aids with lots of digitised resources: <https://trove.nla.gov.au/work/20934136>

 Will need method to go from work record to finding aid and harvest all items?

+For finding aids:

+- use current code to scrape FA
+- to get images use node id to request, eg: https://nla.gov.au/nla.obj-2956520256/findingaid/nla.obj-2956524425/thumbnailList (first id is FA, second is node) -- rturns html list of thumnails, can extract image ids